openthread/ot-docs/site/en/guides/pyspinel/wireshark.md

 # Install and Configure Wireshark

-Wireshark is an open-source tool that can decode network protocols in the Thread stack, such as IEEE 802.15.4, 6LoWPAN, IPv6, MLE (Mesh Link Establishment), UDP, and CoAP.
+[Wireshark](https://wireshark.org) is an open-source tool that can decode network protocols in the Thread stack, such as IEEE 802.15.4, 6LoWPAN, IPv6, MLE (Mesh Link Establishment), UDP, and CoAP.

+The Pyspinel sniffer tool connects to a Thread NCP or RCP device and converts it into a promiscuous packet sniffer, generating a pcap (packet capture) stream to be saved or piped directly into Wireshark.

+To use Wireshark with Pyspinel, refer to the installation recommendations in the next step.
+You'll also need to configure Wireshark to properly show Thread packets and receive RSSI measurements.

 ## Step 1: Install Wireshark